Acute Care Telemedicine

 Load balancing is using underutilized clinician time in one practice or facility to meet excess capacity at another practice or facility, often by using telemedicine.

 Locum tenens physician is one who works in the place of another physician when a hospital or practice is short-staffed

 Medication Management Support

-Picture Archiving and Communication Systems.
-A system based on the universal (Digital Imaging and Communications in Medicine) standard, which uses a server to store and allow facile access to high-quality radiologic images, including conventional films, CT, MRI, PET scans and other medical images over a network.
+PACS (Picture Archiving and Communication Systems) is a system based on the universal DICOM (Digital Imaging and Communications in Medicine) standard, which uses a server to store and allow facile access to high-quality radiologic images, including conventional films, CT, MRI, PET scans and other medical images over a network.

 Primary Stroke Center (PSC) Certification

-Process of granting privileges to practice in a hospital, HMO, or other healthcare facility.
-See Credentialing, Licensing and Privileging for Telemedicine: A Primer
+Privileging is the process of granting privileges to practice in a hospital, HMO, or other healthcare facility.
+See See Credentialing, Licensing and Privileging for Telemedicine: A Primer.

-Safety Management and Recommended Triage Rounds (SMARTRounds®).
-SOC Telemed teleIntensivists collaborate with local clinical teams to develop care plans and perform daily assessments through proactive, structured interactions via videoconferencing.
+Safety Management and Recommended Triage Rounds (SMARTRounds®) is how SOC Telemed teleIntensivists collaborate with local clinical teams to develop care plans and perform daily assessments through proactive, structured interactions via videoconferencing.

 Supply and demand

 Supply and demand is the balance between patients requiring care and the physicians and other health professionals available to treat them.
 Specialist shortages, aging population, increase in medical innovation all factor into the balance.